Peden Stadium: Perry and Sandy Sook Academic Center

 In 2014, the administration of the Department of Intercollegiate Athletics, along with Varsity OHIO and affiliated university alumni organizations and bodies, began a cooperative campaign for a state-of-the-art academic wing at Peden Stadium due to crowded interior space for students, and renovated locker rooms for teams that had not received prior renovations.
 Incorporated into this new building are public-use pavilions and a sports supporter club terrace.
 Completed in the fall of 2018, and designed by Ohio-based MSA Sport, the Perry and Sandy Sook Center is 26,000 square feet.
 It contains an academic advising area (including offices, tutor rooms, and conference areas), a large multi-purpose classroom that also serves as a game-day hospitality area, and a large observation deck overlooking the field.

 Capacity

 Though the attendance for Peden Stadium is listed at 24,000, Victory Hill allows for standing room beyond the listed capacity.
-As such, the attendance records at the stadium all eclipse the 24,000 mark, and additionally, a potential standing capacity for 28,000 was created when academic center was completed at the stadium's north endzone in 2018.
+As such, the attendance records at the stadium all eclipse the 24,000 mark, and additionally, a potential standing capacity for 28,000 was created when the academic center was completed at the stadium's north endzone in 2018.